coozila/alpha/docs/usage.md

 ```

 !!! warning
-    Since GPT-4 is more expensive to use, running Auto-GPT in GPT-4-only mode will
+    Since GPT-4 is more expensive to use, running alpha in GPT-4-only mode will
     increase your API costs.

 ## Logs